matrix-org/synapse/docs/code_style.md

 The [configuration manual](usage/configuration/config_documentation.md) acts as a reference to Synapse's configuration options for server administrators.
-Remember that many readers will be unfamiliar with YAML and server administration in general, so that it is important that that when you add a configuration option the documentation be as easy to understand as possible, which includes following a consistent format.
+Remember that many readers will be unfamiliar with YAML and server administration in general, so it is important that when you add a configuration option the documentation be as easy to understand as possible, which includes following a consistent format.